signmotion/astronomical_measurements/README.md

 ```

-See folder `test` for the use cases.
+See also the folder `test` for the use cases.

 ## Supported Units